CalamityAdam/iot/react/readings/advanced_containers.md

   };
 };

-class EditPostFormContainer extends React.Component {
+class EditPostForm extends React.Component {
   // this is the higher-order component made to handle the fetch

   componentDidMount() {